atykwonderland/restEyes/README.md

 # restEyes

 A very minimal AutoHotKey program to run in the background when looking at a monitor for prolonged periods of time.
-This program follows the doctor recommended 20-20-20 rule when looking at a monitor to optimise eye health while using a computer.
+This program follows the doctor recommended 20-20-20 rule when looking at a monitor to reduce eye strain.

 Turn on and off using the button on the gui once executing the program.
 Exit the program using the window close.